markNZed/TaskFlow/hub/README.md

 * Processors register with the Hub via HTTP request
 * Processors initiate a session via HTTP request
 * Processors send an HTTP request to the Hub's "start" route to initiate a Task sequence
+  * The relevant processor(s) are selected based on the Task's environment definition
 * Synchronization of Tasks across processors
   * Processors send Task updates to Hub via HTTP request
-  * The Hub sends Task updates to all relevant processors via websocket
+  * The Hub sends diffential Task updates to all relevant processors via websocket
+    * The differential support merging of distributed Task state
+* Task interception
   * When a Task is done the Hub sends the next Task(s)
   * When a Task contains an error the Hub sends an error Task
-    * The relevant processor(s) are selected based on the Task's environment definition
 * Insertion of user data into Task config template variables
 * Insertion of previous Task outputs into Task config template variables
 * User/group permissions to access "Start" Tasks are stored/applied